AlpacaTunnel/alpaca-tunnel/README.md

 2. When forwarders set on a server, two clients may not be able to reach each other via the server.
 If you want to use P2P, don't specify forwarders on the server.

-3. When there are a lot of traffic to different IPs, the CPU usage may be high since for each dst IP, there is a system routing query (so there are a lot of system calls).
-But the queries will be cached in memory, so after all queries are done, the CPU usage will drop to normal.
-This may last for minutes for example if you are using P2P downloading. (at about 10 queries per second, 2000 peers will cost 3 minutes.)